If you’ve been keeping track of the news lately, especially around health products and supplements, you’ve likely heard of something known as CBD.

 Cannabis has been used to help manage chronic pain for over 10,000 years, so it shouldn’t be surprising that the evidence here for CBD pain management is relatively insightful.

-Here are just a few recent research studies that have found beneficial results for using CBD oil for pain management under research settings:
+Here are just a few recent research studies examining these of CBD oil for pain management under research settings:

-Cannabis was thought to have benefits for blood pressure for a long time, but repeated studies were inconclusive despite some being extremely positive.
+Cannabis was thought to interact with blood pressure for a long time, but repeated studies were inconclusive despite some being extremely positive.

-However, more recent studies on how to use CBD for high blood pressure have been much more consistently positive.
+However, more recent studies on how to use CBD for high blood pressure have been much more consistent in their conclusions.

 A recent study found that a single dose of CBD was enough to reduce blood pressure in multiple patients, and concluded by stating that “resting blood pressure was lower after subjects had taken CBD and that CBD blunted the blood pressure response to stress, particularly in the pre- and post-stress periods”.

-CBD and blood pressure are undoubtedly tied tightly together, and once again, these discoveries are likely related to the close connection between the endocannabinoid system and stress.
+CBD and blood pressure are undoubtedly tied tightly together, and once again, these discoveries are likely related to the close connection between the endocannabinoid system and cannabinoids.